dougeby/IntuneDocs/intune/early-edition.md

 ### Website Learning Mode <!-- 1631908 -->

 Intune will introduce an extension of Windows Information Protection (WIP) Learning mode.
 In addition to viewing information about WIP-enabled apps, you will be able to view a summary of the devices that have shared work data with websites.
 With this information, you can determine which websites should be added to group and user WIP policies.

+#### Updates to compliance emails <!--1637547 -->

+When an email is sent to report a noncompliant device, details about the noncompliant device will be included.
+The following article will be updated to indicate this fact: [Automate actions for noncompliance](#actions-for-noncompliance).

 ### Conditional Access policies for Intune is only available from the Azure portal  <!-- 1737088 1634311 -->